AjayKMehta/setup-machine/NeovimNotes.md

 `ToggleTermToggleAll` will toggle all terminal windows.

-`TermSelect` will let user select terminal window to open or to focus if already open.
+`TermSelect` lets the user select the terminal window to open or to focus if already open.

-`<C-\>` will toggle last opened terminal in normal mode.
+`<C-\>` toggles the last opened terminal in normal mode.
 You can prefix by count to specify a certain window.

 `TermExec` allows you to execute a command in a terminal, e.g. `2TermExec cmd="git status" dir=~/<my-repo-path>` will run git status in terminal 2. :point_right: `cmd` argument **must** be quoted.